nfttrader-io/sdk-js/README.md

 ###### - **clearAssetsArray() : void**
 ###### - **getAssetsArray() : void**

-Let's see in the details what these methods provide.
+Let's see in details what these methods provide.

 ##### addERC20Asset(address, tokenAmount) : void

-Add an ERC20 token and the relative amount to the AssetsArray object.
-The token amount **must be formatted** in the right way before pass it to this method.
-The SDK will not perform any convertion based on the decimals of the token.
+Adding an ERC20 token and the relative amount to the AssetsArray object.
+The token amount **must be formatted** correctly before passing it onto this method.
+The SDK will not perform any conversion based on the decimals of the token.

 Let's see an example of implementation.

 ```js